Skip to main content

 Why Should You Care About Trauma?

 Children are not always open about what they experience at home.
-While teachers have an obligation to report apparent cases of abuse or neglect, not all trauma is the result of a reportable offence or criminal behavior.
-Trauma, whether caused by the recent loss of a loved one or continual exposure to violence in the community can affect a child’s ability to mature and learn new skills.
+While teachers have an obligation to report apparent cases of abuse or neglect, not all trauma is the result of a reportable offense or criminal behavior.
+Trauma, whether caused by the recent loss of a loved one or continual exposure to violence in the community, can affect a child’s ability to mature and learn new skills.

 Children react to trauma in different ways, but withdrawal, negative thinking, poor self-regulation and hyper-vigilance are common.
-These defense-mechanisms make it difficult for the victims to learn and thrive and may even affect the learning of other children in the classroom who are not directly involved.
+These defense mechanisms make it difficult for the victims to learn and thrive and may even affect the learning of other children in the classroom who are not directly involved.

 Practice the Big and Small Things